KhareS/Twitter-Data-Analysis-Using-Flume-Hive/lib/README.md

- Cloudera JAR file for Twitter Source
+ Cloudera JAR file for Twitter Source and JSONSerDe

     a. flume-sources-1.0-SNAPSHOT.jar